-- Is like having a firefighter 24/7 with an immediate response time.
+- Is like having a firefighter with an immediate response time, 24/7.

-- Controls fires that occur in homes 90% of the time with just one sprinkler head activating.
+- Control fires that occur in homes 90% of the time with just one sprinkler head activating.

-- Controls fires with approximately 1/10 of the water usage compared to firefighting efforts.
+- Control fires with approximately 1/10 of the water usage compared to firefighting efforts.

-- Reduces the average property loss by 74% per fire.
+- Reduce the average property loss by 74% per fire.

-- Usually gives you a 5-15% homeowners insurance savings.
+- Usually give you a 5-15% homeowners insurance savings.

 |Click to See Side-by-Side Fire Sprinkler/Flashover Demonstration|

-- Fire kills more people each year in the United States than all natural disasters combined.
+- Home fires kill more people in the United States each year than all natural disasters combined.

 - In 2010, 92% of fire deaths occurred in homes.